jjmchew/jjmchew.github.io/vim.md

   - `:set hlsearch` : enable highlighting of search terms
   - `:set scrolloff=999` : (or `so=999`) keeps cursor in the centre of the screen (default is so=0)

+  - `:highlight Comment ctermfg=darkgrey` : changes color of comments to dark grey instead of blue
+  - `:set bg=dark` or `:set bg=light` : changes VIM terminal to dark or light (adjusts color scheme for contrast) ` `:colorscheme <tab>` : will allow pressing tab to cycle through color schemes available in vim